 The Cannabis Regulations set out strict requirements for the packaging and labelling of cannabis products.
 These requirements are intended to promote informed consumer choice and allow for the safe handling and transportation of cannabis, while also reducing the appeal of cannabis to youth and promoting safe consumption.
 These requirements include plain packaging for cannabis products, strict requirements for logos, colours and branding, and the use of packaging that is tamper-proof and child-resistant.
 The Cannabis Regulations further require the inclusion of mandatory health warnings, a standardized cannabis symbol and specific product information on product packaging.
-Amendments to the Cannabis Regulations that came into effect on October 17, 2019 aim to standardize the display of THC and CBD levels contained in cannabis products.
-For existing classes of cannabis, a 12-month transition period is provided to allow for modification of packaging and labelling practices.
+Amendments to the Cannabis Regulations that came into effect on October 17, 2019 aim to standardize the display of THC and CBD levels contained in cannabis products, including edible cannabis, cannabis extracts, cannabis topical and vaporized cannabis products.
+For existing classes of cannabis, a 12-month transition period was provided to allow for modification of packaging and labelling practices.
 However, the sale to consumers of dried cannabis, fresh cannabis, cannabis plants and cannabis seeds packaged and labelled prior to the recent amendments will be allowed indefinitely, to allow for the sale of any products packaged and labelled prior to the end of the transition period.